swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

   `"purple"`, representing corresponding predefined instances of ``Tag``, like ``Tag/red``, ``Tag/orange``, ``Tag/yellow``, ``Tag/green``, ``Tag/blue``, and
   ``Tag/purple``.
-- A string of the form `#RRGGBB`, containing a hexadecimal representation of the color in a device-independent RGB color space.
+- A string of the form `"#RRGGBB"`, containing a hexadecimal representation of the color in a device-independent RGB color space.
 - The `null` literal value, which represents no color.